 Is review required?

-- It concerns medical scientific research, and
+1. It concerns medical scientific research ánd

-- Participants are subject to procedures or are required to follow rules of behaviour.
+2. Participants are subject to procedures or are required to follow rules of behaviour.

-When in doubt, you can complete the WMO /Non-WMO Form and submit it to the MREC so we can advise you on this.
-You can download this form via the present page.
-Please also read the brief explanation on the form.
+If in doubt, you can submit the (non-)WMO mandatory form to the MREC.
+The form can be downloaded from this page.
+Please also read the brief explanation accompanying the form.

-We will not perform a substantive review of the research itself.
-If the MREC decides that the research does not fall under the scope of the WMO, the investigator will receive a statement of non-applicability of the WMO.
-Other legislation may still apply, however.
-You will find an overview of types of research which are not subject to the WMO and of the relevant legislation on the CCMO website.
+There is no substantive review of the research itself.
+If the MREC decides that the research does not fall within the scope of the WMO, the researcher receives a statement that the research is non-WMO.
+Other legislation may apply.
+An overview of types of non-WMO research and relevant legislation can be found on the CCMO website.